oldgiova/mydevcontainers/README.md

 # mydevcontainers
-Dockerfiles for building container with full dev environments
+Dockerfiles for building container with full dev environments.
+This containers are useful for making your dev environment clean, reproducible and modular.

-## ruby
+## ruby-2.7.4
-Ruby env
+Ruby 2.7.4 environments